-Besides the lack of coordination and expertise in the bureaucratic administration, there is huge corruption that is high among the officials which causes misappropriation of these relief packages.
-Many local leaders and local government officials have been involved in theft of food rations and other corruption for which arrests are being made (The Daily Star, 2020a) (UCAnews, 2020).
+Besides the lack of coordination and expertise in the bureaucratic administration, there is huge corruption that is high among the officials.
+This causes misappropriation of these relief packages.
+Many local leaders and local government officials have been involved in the theft of food rations and other corruption for which arrests are being made (The Daily Star 2020b; UCAnews, 2020).

-The government has pledged to show zero tolerance towards these perpetrators and punishment will be meted out to them under Section 34 (1) of the Local Government (Union Parishad) Act 2009 (Islam, 2017).
-The Union Disaster Management Committee (UDMC) needs to be activated under the Union Parishad level in order to work under the Upazila administration and ensure that the relief is being distributed amongst the most deserving and information about the packages is being properly disseminated.
+The government has pledged to show zero tolerance towards these perpetrators and punishment will be meted out to them under Section 34 (1) of the Local Government (Union Parishad) Act 2009

+(Islam, 2017).
+The Union Disaster Management Committee (UDMC) needs to be activated under the Union Parishad level in order to work under the Upazila administration and ensure that the relief is being distributed amongst the most deserving candidates.
+It also needs to ensure that the information about the packages is being properly disseminated.
 The Anti-Corruption Commission has been appointed with the task of overseeing the proper distribution of government relief materials under the government's safety net programme after allegation of corruptions became widespread (The Financial Express, 2020).

-Recommendations for improving efficiency in the SSNPs
+Recommendations for Improving Efficiency of the SSNPs

 A detailed census that includes the poor is yet to be developed.
-Such an expansive dataset could have enabled a digital infrastructure that could have made the process of relief distribution more effective and efficient.
-It has to be taken into account that not everyone has national identification (NID) and they should not be left out from the social safety net programmes at all cost.
+Such an expansive dataset could have enabled a digital infrastructure which, in turn, could have made the process of relief distribution more effective and efficient.
+It has to be taken into account that not everyone has a NID and that they should not be left out from the SSNPs at any cost.

-In the relief and assistance programmes, everybody, everywhere from among all segments of the population, who are in need of such support, can be reached by identifying them through coordinated efforts at central and local levels.
-Although in a country of over 165 million people, it is a formidable task to identify and reach all of them, every citizen is entitled to protection and support - particularly in the wake of a pandemic.
-Here, an all-out centrally and locally coordinated and transparent mechanism can reach out to those who need the support.
+In the relief and assistance programmes, everyone from among all segments of the population in the country, who are in need of such support, should be reached by identifying them through coordinated efforts at both central and local levels.
+Although in a country of over 165 million people, it is a formidable task to identify and reach all of them, every citizen is entitled to protection and support-particularly in the wake of a pandemic.
+Here, an all-out centrally and locally coordinated and transparent mechanism should be used to reach out to those who need the support.

 One of the areas which remained outside the government support is the migrant workers.
-The government should focus on is the extreme loss that the country will be facing due to expatriates losing their jobs.
+The government should focus on the extreme loss that the country will be facing due to expatriates losing their jobs.
 Their future prospects of getting a job in the foreseeable future looks bleak and the government must extend social safety nets to cover migrant workers returning to the country.
-It is apprehended that several hundred thousand workers will be forced to come back to Bangladesh (International Labour Organization, 2020).
+It is apprehended that several hundred thousand workers will be forced to come back to Bangladesh (ILO, 2020).

-Cash assistance for 50 lac families
+Cash Assistance for 50 Lac Families

-Who are the beneficiaries of the direct cash transfer?
+Who Are the Beneficiaries of the Direct Cash Transfer?

-On 14 May 2020, the government started to distribute of BDT 2,500 via mobile financial services (MFS) such as bKash, Rocket, Nagad and SureCash to each of the 50 lac impoverished families severely affected by the COVID-19 outbreak.
-Members of these low-income households have become unemployed due to the nationwide lockdown because of the pandemic.
-They include daylabourers, rickshaw- and van-pullers, dock workers, petty traders, shop employees, barbers, hawkers, and construction workers, agriculture workers, private-sector workers, workers in poultry and dairy farms and transport workers (The Prime Minister's Office, 2020a).
-Ten lac people are expected to get this direct cash support through MFS every day during this period (The Prime Minister's Office, 2020a).
+On 14 May 2020, the government started to distribute BDT 2,500 via MFS such as bKash, Rocket, Nagad and SureCash to each of the 50 lac impoverished families severely affected by the COVID-19 outbreak.
+Members of these low-income households have become unemployed due to the nationwide lockdown resulting from the pandemic.
+They include day-labourers, rickshaw- and van-pullers, dock workers, petty traders, shop employees, barbers, hawkers, construction workers, agriculture workers, private-sector workers, workers in poultry and dairy farms and transport workers (The Prime Minister's Office, 2020a).
+Ten lac people are expected to get this direct cash support through MFS every day during this period (The Prime Minister's Office 2020a).